<< First< Previous

 Many scenes were rearranged for the movie, and although the book creates a terrific suspense, the movie effectively streamlines everything for double the punch.
 But that's no biggie.
 Let me get straight to the main problem:

 I'm afraid the book's message is, well, stupid.
 The author plays with several scientific topics that were rather fresh at the time, yet doesn't seem to understand what "science" means.
 Science does not mean to contrive a means to an end.
 Science does not dictate a religion or a philosophy or a mindset perpetually prone to absent-minded mistakes.
-Science simply means using logic to understand the world we live in as best we can.
+Science wouldn't still be around if it wasn't inherently useful.
 Why does the author think that fractals control people's fates?
 Why does the author think we're stupid?

 I sure am glad the movie watered down the message!
 (Even if it did have that girl who thought she was a hacker...)